landonturner/lturner.net/source/blog/thotcon-0xA.md

 #### Checking Scores

 In order to check the score, a quick curl to `api.token.wtf/score` is needed.
-By the end there were enough teams to make the output jumbled so I wrote a quick python formatter.
+By the end, there were enough teams to make the output jumbled so I wrote a quick python formatter.

 ```python